fractaledmind/fractaledmind.github.io/src/_posts/2023-12-28-how-to-deloy-a-hatchbox-app.md

 ---
-title: How to deplay a Hatchbox app
+title: How to deploy a Hatchbox app
 date: 2023-12-28
 tags:
   - code